matloff/omsi/README.md

 Submit the answer to a particular question by clicking on the question number on the left side of the OMSI screen, and selecting <b>File |
 Submit</b>.
 This will upload your answer to the instructor.
-A dialog box specifying whether submission was successful will then be displayed after a second or two.
-(Do not perform any OMSI operations while waiting for this.)
+A dialog box specifying whether submission was successful will then be displayed.

+**IMPORTANT:**  There may be a delay of a few seconds before the submit operation completes and the confirmation box comes up.
+Do not perform any OMSI operations while waiting for this.

 Note: